WVUHPC/GPUs-in-Scientific-Applications/_episodes/02-paradigms.md

 ~~~
 {: .language-c}

 These two `#pragma` lines are sit on top of the for loops.
-From the point of view of the C language, they are just comments, so the language itself is not concern with them.
-A C compiler that support OpenMP will interpret those lines and will parallelize the for loops.
-The parallelization is posible because each evaluation of the `i` element is independent from the `j` element.
+From the point of view of the C language, they are just comments, so the language itself is not concerned with them.
+A C compiler that supports OpenMP will interpret those lines and will parallelize the for loops.
+The parallelization is possible because each evaluation of the `i` element is independent from the `j` element.
 That independence allows for different evaluations go to different cores.

 There are several directives in the OpenMP specification.
-The directive `omp parallel for`, that is specific to parallelize for loops.
-There are others for assign executions to a core.
-For the parallel for directive there are arguments, one important set is the `shared` and `private` arguments that declare which variables will be shared on all the threads created by OpenMP and for which variables a copy will be created independent for each thread.
+The directive `omp parallel for`, is specific to parallelize for loops.
+There are others for assigning executions to a core.
+For the parallel for directive there are arguments, one important set is the `shared` and `private` arguments that declare which variables will be shared on all the threads created by OpenMP and for which variables a copy will be created independently for each thread.
 The index `i` and the thread number `id` are always private.
 In this example, the variables are being declared explicitly even if that is not always needed.

-The final argument is `schedule(static,10)` when the indices will be assign in chunks of 10.
+The final argument is `schedule(static,10)` when the indices will be assigned in chunks of 10.

 OpenMP is a good option for easy parallelization of codes, but before OpenMP 4.0 the model was restricted only to parallelization with CPUs.

 ## MPI: Distributed Parallel Programming

 Message Passing Interface (MPI) is a communication protocol for programming parallel computers.
-It is designed to be allow coordination of multiple cores on machines when cores are potentially independent, such as HPC clusters.
+It is designed to be allow the coordination of multiple cores on machines when cores are potentially independent, such as HPC clusters.

 With MPI point-to-point and collective communication are supported.
-Point to point communication is when one process send a message to another specific process, different processes are differentiated by their rank, an integer that uniquely identify the process.
+Point-to-point communication is when one process sends a message to another specific process, different processes are differentiated by their rank, an integer that uniquely identifies the process.

 MPI's goals are high performance, scalability, and portability.
 MPI remains the dominant model used in high-performance computing today.

-The code below solves is a rewrite of the original serial program using point to point functions to distribute the computation across several MPI processes.
+The code below solves a rewrite of the original serial program using point-to-point functions to distribute the computation across several MPI processes.

 ~~~
 #include "mpi.h"